carolinelilyyu/learn-security-examples/tampering/tampering.md

 The script could have code to delete everything on the server.
 They can inject any code they want.

 3. Briefly explain why **secure.ts** does not have the same vulnerabilties?
 `escapeHTML` will replace and sanitize input to prevent XSS attacks.
+This replaces any special characters with their string equivalence.